Mr-SuSeL/AI-Algo-Trader/README.md

 * **WebSocket Authentication:** Implementing a custom authentication middleware for Django Channels to securely link WebSocket connections to authenticated users, likely using JWT tokens.
 * **Production Deployment:** Enhancing the Docker setup to include a production-ready web server (e.g., Nginx) to serve the frontend, handle static files, proxy HTTP requests to Django (Gunicorn/Uvicorn), and proxy WebSocket connections to Daphne.
 * **Additional Chat Features:** Exploring features like displaying active users, private messaging, etc.
+* **Chat History Persistence:** Implementing a mechanism to store chat messages in a database (e.g., PostgreSQL) for historical access, ensuring that past conversations are preserved and loaded when users join a room.
+This could involve using Django ORM to save messages.
+* **Frontend State Management Improvement:** Transitioning from React Context API to a more robust state management solution like **Redux (or Redux Toolkit)** for global application state.
+* **AI-Driven Chat Features:** Integrating an AI model (e.g., through a separate service or API) to provide functionalities like:
+    * **Summarization of chat conversations** (e.g., daily summaries for each room).
+    * **Automated content moderation** to detect and flag inappropriate messages.
+    * **Answer generation** for frequently asked questions or technical queries within specific trading rooms, utilizing a knowledge base.
+    * **Sentiment analysis** of chat messages to gauge community mood on certain topics or market movements.
+* **Integration with Trading APIs:** Connecting the platform with live trading APIs (e.g., Alpaca, Interactive Brokers) to:
+    * Display real-time market data directly within relevant chat rooms.
+    * Allow users to trigger simulated or even live trades (with appropriate disclaimers and security) based on discussions or AI analysis.
+* **Notifications System:** Implementing push notifications or in-app alerts for new messages, mentions, or specific market events.

+---

+Mam nadzieję, że ta rozszerzona sekcja "Further Development" lepiej oddaje wszystkie pomysły, które przewinęły się przez nasze rozmowy!